drnic/sv-ide/README.markdown

 * `SV_USER` or `USER` - e.g. drnic (your CB login)
 * `SV_ORGANIZATION_NAME` - e.g. Intec Billing Pty Ltd (the company that copyrights your source)

+## Windows

+* Need to test that Function Autocompletion works with TextMate::UI.menu - may need a downgrade option for E Text Editor